deepcpatel/medical_entity_extraction/README.md

 ## Future work
 (1).​ Use BERT embeddings as word embeddings for the data instead of word2vec.<br/>
 (2).
-Along with word embeddings, add character level embeddings, Parts Of Speech information to the input as outlined in [4].
+Along with word embeddings, add character level embeddings, Parts Of Speech information to input as outlined in [4].

 ## Final message
 We welcome contributions, suggestions or any bug findings in our work.